 1985 - Brian Skinner’s MCR Descender

 Skinner rode motocross and knew suspension was the key to improving off-road performance.
 The MCR Descender he designed is credited as the world’s first rear-suspension mountain bike.
-Yes, that's right, a “rear suspension” bike.
-The Descender was designed before telescopic suspension forks for bicycles were invented, so it still uses a traditional rigid steel fork.
+Yes, that's right, a “rear-suspension” bike.
+The Descender was designed before telescopic suspension forks for bicycles were invented, so it used a traditional rigid steel fork.

 Skinner would have liked to have had front suspension as well, but it was beyond his business's means at the time.
 He also felt that rear suspension was the more important of the two.
 His thinking was that a rider’s weight was over the center of the bike, so by placing a pivot in the center, the front wheel would still be able to pivot up, activating the suspension and absorbing some of the impacts.
 How well this actually worked is questionable.

 In another forward thinking move, Skinner tried to augment the suspension with a "mullet" set-up using mixed wheel sizes.
 The larger 26” front would help absorb bumps, roll over rough terrain, and activate the suspension, while the smaller 24” rear wheel would be stiffer to handle extra load from the suspension and afford more room for the linkage.

 Much of the Descender's design was focused on how to fit the large air shock and still have it “look cool.”
 The first Descender prototype was built by VVA (Victor Vincente of America) and a second was built with the help of Dan Hanebrink.
 The production version of the Descender seen here had its prominent suspension linkage modeled after a Kawasaki KX250, and in 1984, Champion Bicycles produced the finished frames which cost $650.